ofou/ofou/README.md

 I'm deeply biased toward pragmatism, thinking outside the box, and first-principles reasoning.
 I consider myself a product person at heart—I love building and discovering creative engineering solutions that deliver real value to both companies and individuals.

 In my free time, I enjoy [making music](https://open.spotify.com/artist/5e6x7QJXOGbkDEPpEOWm1w) in Ableton, learning Mandarin (你好！), and traveling.

----

-Let me know if you want to tweak the tone (more casual or more formal), or tailor it for a specific platform like LinkedIn or a personal website.